-Sarah Bednarz, Texas A&, amp, amp, M University, From the On The Cutting Edge activity collection
+Sarah Bednarz, Texas AM University, From the On The Cutting Edge activity collection

-Activity takes five to six 45-minute class periods for first investigation.Learn more about Teaching Climate Literacy and Energy Awareness»
+Activity takes five to six 45-minute class periods for this investigation.Learn more about Teaching Climate Literacy and Energy Awareness»

 See how this Activity supports the Next Generation Science Standards»

 High School: 1 Performance Expectation, 1 Disciplinary Core Idea, 5 Cross Cutting Concepts, 5 Science and Engineering Practices

 C) Collecting information.

 A) Processes that shape the Earth.

 The CLEAN collection is hand-picked and rigorously reviewed for scientific accuracy and classroom effectiveness.